surendra-dire/Prometheus-Grafana/3. Installation and Configuration/Readme.md

   ```
 flask_app:requests_per_minute :
 With recording rule, you can just use this alert in alertmanager, prometheus and grafana.
-It comes with level "app="flask_app".Update the alerts.route.yml with below:
+It comes with level "app="flask_app".
+Update the alerts.route.yml with below:
  ```
  ```
 groups: